RossaMania/My-Weather-Project/readme.md

 This is a weather app from "The Complete 2022 Web Development Bootcamp", available from Udemy.

+I have re-deployed this to GitHub.
+This time it features a .gitignore file, and an environmental variable.

 This project is from "Section 20: APIs - Application Programming Interfaces", and features HTML and JavaScript.

 ## More about the course from the Udemy website: